TonyYangHan/cse15l-lab-reports/cse15l-week9-lab-report-5.md

 * Tracing GradeServer_2 (corrected repo):

-When the URL is loaded with repo to the Grade Server, the GradeServer.java splits the query and run bash command with argument grade.sh and the repo specified in the URL.
+When the URL is loaded with repo to the Grade Server, the GradeServer.java splits the query and run bash command with arguments grade.sh and the repo specified in the URL.

 ### Part 1: